-The UT Health Austin Livestrong Cancer Institutes Launches Gynecologic Oncology Clinic
+The UT Health Austin Livestrong Cancer Institutes Launches Gynecologic Oncology Program

 UT Health Austin’s Livestrong Cancer Institutes is excited to announce the launch of Gynecologic Oncology, a service offered through Women’s Health, a clinical partnership between UT Health Austin and Ascension Seton, where patients who may suspect they have cancer or have a cancer diagnosis can make an appointment for cancer screenings and evaluation.

 Gynecologic Oncology delivers a multidisciplinary approach that incorporates the expertise of leading specialists, including surgeons, gynecologist oncologists, oncofertility specialists, women’s health experts, nurses, social workers, and more, to partner in customizing cancer treatment for each patient.
-Using of the latest treatment protocols and surgical procedures, the clinic treats cancers of the female genital tract including the cervix, uterus, vulva, vagina and gestational dysplasia (a cancer of pregnancy).
+Using the latest treatment protocols and surgical procedures, the clinic treats cancers of the female genital tract – including the cervix, ovaries, uterus, vulva, and vagina – and gestational dysplasia (a cancer of pregnancy).

 The team places a focus on minimally invasive approaches to surgery and increasing the inclusivity of cancer research trials to help patients access the latest treatment options as well as interventions to improve the quality of life for all cancer survivors.

 Patient care will be coordinated and managed by one central team located at UT Health Austin.
 This team will evaluate the patient’s condition and build a treatment plan that incorporates their primary care physician, as well as any chemotherapy or radiation therapies to be delivered outside of UT Health Austin.
 Patients can expect wrap-around care that is personalized to focus on their specific needs, values and preferences.